borntofrappe/borntofrappe/README.md

 ### prefetch

-Anchor link elements pointing toward the log routes prefetch the information.
+Prefetch log entries.

 ```svelte
 <a sveltekit:prefetch href="/log/{slug}">{title}</a>
 ```

-I tested the feature with the prerendered page and the attribute still works to perform the request before the actual click is registered.

 ### hydrate

-The page devoted to listing all entries, the page(s) devoted to the individual entries are not interactive and disable hydration of the server-rendered version.
+Do not hydrate log entries.
+The documents are not interactive and it's enough to rely on the server-rendered version.

 ```html
 <script context="module">